zentred/roblox-match-input-to-limited/README.md

-this was made for future use, but also for anyone else who might need it
+this was made for future use, but also for anyone else who might need it. a worser version was also used in my proof checker